 Depression is the most common psychiatric disorder.
-It affects about 121 million adults worldwide.
+It affects about adults worldwide.
 Major depressive disorder (MDD) is just one type of depression.
 It’s categorized by feelings of extreme sadness for long or extended periods of time.

 Antidepressant drugs are commonly used to treat depressive disorders including MDD.
 Natural remedies, including vitamins and supplements, may also help those dealing with depression.
 These remedies aren’t replacements for traditional treatment methods, including medications and psychotherapy, but can be beneficial.